 All spills should be treated promptly for best results and ease of removal.
 Most spills can be cleaned by gently blotting the spill with a clean, dry, absorbent cloth.
 The use of a clean, dry, absorbent cloth alone may not completely remove the spill.
 For further treatment, use a water-based soap mixture that combines 1 tablespoon of a liquid detergent such as Tide, with 16 ounces of lukewarm water.
 Dampen the cleaning cloth in the mixture and gently blot the soiled area.
 Avoid rubbing affected area aggressively.
 Rinse the area with a clean, damp cloth to ensure that all of the soap residue has been removed.

-Marble is a natural material and as such it will have certain characteristics.
-All marble will contain “Fissures”.
+Due to its organic composure, marble pieces will contain “fissures.”
 Fissures are described as cracks, breaks or fractures in the rock and are part of the natural make up of all mineral bearing material, just as the variations in colour.
-Fissures do not follow a particular straight line and can often be felt to the touch.
-Fissures will show up in various different areas of the marble whereas a crack will likely only be in one place and will have a straight and well defined consistent path.
+Fissures do not follow a particularly straight line and can often be felt to the touch.
+Fissures will show up in various areas of the marble whereas a crack will likely only be in one place and will have a straight and well-defined consistent path.

 Sunpan concrete products are comprised of natural materials such as: granite stone powder, Portland cement, a nylon mesh and water.
 Much like any natural material such as wood or stone, concrete is a porous material.
 We have sealed your concrete with a wax sealer that will provide active protection against staining.
 To ensure the lasting beauty of your concrete surfaces we recommend reviewing and practicing the following care and maintenance instructions.